K00272818TUS/MyPortfolio/README.md

 # MyPortfolio
-Respository for all my portfolio work
+Hi, my name is Diana and this is a repository created for all my portfolio work and for future projects to come